 Watergate's over.

-This cover up he's claiming to be.
+This cover-up he's claiming to be.

 The entire thing is public.

-Muller had two years to do this.
+Mueller had two years to do this.

-Barr put out every word with a few little uh tenths of a redaction, and they still can't get over it because they wanted it to be true so badly.
+And they still can't get over it because they wanted it to be true so badly.

 All right, quick break.

-We'll come back more with Ho Hogan Gidley is the principal deputy White House Secretary on the other side than our concert series this Friday, and boy, we need it, and your call straight ahead.
+We'll come back more with Hogan Gidley is the principal deputy White House Secretary on the other side than our concert series this Friday.

-As we continue with Hogan Gidley, he's the principal deputy White House uh press secretary, works with Sarah Sanders in the White House.
+As we continue with Hogan Gidley, he's the principal deputy White House press secretary.

-Uh we'll strengthen our ports of entry, we'll continue to build the wall and all the other technologies that are needed.
+We'll continue to build the wall and all the other technologies that are needed.

-It doesn't address what to do about the millions of people here already, and I don't think that should be addressed until the wall is built and it's secure.
+And I don't think that should be addressed until the wall is built and it's secure.

 Sure.